prasadborkar1109/blog-django-mongodb/README.md

 `python manage.py makemigrations` and `python manage.py migrate`

-If you see DB connection error like 'pymongo.errors.ServerSelectionTimeoutError: localhost:27017' then you might need to tweak below change in pymongo/mongo_client.py as there is still bug in current version of djongo (1.3.1).
+If you see DB connection error like `pymongo.errors.ServerSelectionTimeoutError: localhost:27017` then you might need to tweak below change in pymongo/mongo_client.py as there is still bug in current version of djongo (1.3.1).
 Instead of connecting to passed HOST in Database settings it always tries to connect to localhost.